…. As seen in the Italy Trip in April 2005 for Ken & Harriet Aitken ….. see the photos and details below.

 The formation of the Forum valley was to the erosion of a bank of volcanic tufa by a stream named the Velabrum, which meandered between the Palatine and Capitoline hills toward the Tiber.

 Used as a necropolis in the Iron Age (10th to 9th century BC), this marshy area was drained at the beginning of the rule of the Etruscan kings, when Tarquinius Priscus is said to have channeled the waters of the Velabrum in order to implement a series of public works, the most important being the city’s huge sewer, the cloaca maxima.

-Rome then began to develop on this site, which remained its political, administrative and religious centre until the end of the Republican period.
+Rome then began to develop on this site, which remained its political, administrative and religious center until the end of the Republican period.

 During the Middle Ages, when the population gradually settled in the Campus Martius, the Forum – although strew with debris – came to be used as grazing for cattle and acquired the name of Campo Vaccino (“the cattle field”).
 It was not until the 19th century that the archaeologists began to unearth the half-buried ruins, digging sometimes as deep as 65 feet.

 …… the Suburban Area where Romans lived in the First Century …..